HPC-Ecosystems/OpenHPC2-vcluster-downloadable/README.md

 # In-depth Virtual Cluster Install

-For an in-depth hands-on guide for deploying the **OpenHPC2.x virtual lab** yourself from scratch, please refer to the official guide:
+If you would like to have an in-depth hands-on experience of deploying an **OpenHPC 2.x** cluster for yourself, there is a hands-on guide for deploying the **OpenHPC2.x virtual lab** yourself from scratch:

 https://hpc-ecosystems.gitlab.io/training/openhpc-2.x-guide/2_virtual_lab_setup/